nss-day-cohort-20/group-project-theme-park-2-funnelcake/README.md

     - Characters: Hanna Banana and Greg the Giant
     - Shops: The Horse Hole and Whole Horse with Grains
 * Each area will have a minimum of 8 attractions.
+* Click on an attraction and display the description.
+* Display the times if an attraction has a time value.
-* Create a footer for page displaying copyright information and Social Media.
+* Create a footer for page displaying copyright information, location with a link to google maps, and park hours.

 ### Time Ticker
 Some attractions and shows only occur at specific times.
 Allow the user to select a starting time and display related events.
 The user should be able to click a button and cycle through 30 minute increments and view events occurring within that time window.
 This should only cycle through the hours the park is open.
 Sort items by attraction type.
 (All character meets, all concerts, etc.)